Why does my welding rod keep sticking?

 Welding rod usually is an electrode or a filling metal which used to join two or more pieces of metal by a heating process.

 The Best Welding Rod Sticking options are just a click away.
+You just need to know about the welding rod selection process.
 We've collected some of the most popular welding rods to get you started with and all that's left is for you to find your perfect match.
 If using one isn't doing it for you, then try another!
 There are plenty more in our list below:

 Table of Contents

 Different welding rods used to weld metals, according to the nature of welding and chemistry of metal.
 There are two main types of welding rods

 - The non-consumable.